kylemettling/BaseballPitchGuesser/README.md

 - Requests for current pitcher's pitch repertoire
 - Reworking of UI, card approach (in progress)
 - OVERHAUL to React/Node.js
-- Progress API depth for in progress
+- Progress API depth for in progress sessions -> fewer calls to limited realtime API
+- Dynamic player card colors (by team)

 ## Keep Exploring: